My name is Emma Cowing. I am a journalist based in Scotland.

-In January 2014 I was awarded an Ochberg Fellowship at Columbia Journalism School’s Dart Center for Journalism and Trauma at Columbia University in New York.
+In January 2014 I was awarded the Ochberg Fellowship at Columbia Journalism School’s Dart Center for Journalism and Trauma at Columbia University in New York.

 In April 2015 I was named Feature Writer of the Year at the Scottish Press Awards.

 I’ve spent a morning in prison with Prince Charles, an afternoon at Susan Boyle’s house, and an evening hovering between life and death on the front line in Afghanistan.
 Journalism can be many things, but dull is never one of them.

 I have written extensively on the military, traumatised army veterans returning from Iraq and Afghanistan, and instrumental music tuition in schools, on which I led a successful campaign which resulted in the Scottish government banning tuition fees for all exam students.
-Most recently I have been focusing on the abuse of children by members of the Scottish legal and political establishment in the 1970s.
+More recently I have been focusing on the abuse of children by members of the Scottish legal and political establishment in the 1970s.

 Out of hours I run, read and write.
-Like every journalist out there I am half way through writing my first novel.
-I also love Radio 4, Scottish island hopping and cheese.
-All at once, if possible.
+Like every journalist out there I am half way through writing my first book.
+I also love cheese, Scottish island hopping and adventures, both near and far, with my fiancé.